leandrosardi/blackops/README.md

 You can define nodes into a **configuration file**.

-Such a configuration file is written with Ruby syntax (the `ops` command has a Ruby interpreted enbedded).
+Such a configuration file is written with Ruby syntax.

+The `ops` command has a Ruby interpreted enbedded, so you don't need to have Ruby installed in your computer.

 **config.rb**